stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

               federationName: User_Federation
               distributionKey: user_id
               distributionType: guid

+    Note: Beware, Yaml only allows spaces no tabs and the correct indention is important.

 8. Call `php app\console windowsazure:package` which creates two files into the `build` directory of your project.